elijahsnoz/alx-interview/0x05-nqueens/README.md

 AlgorithmPython

--   By: Alexa Orrico, Software Engineer at Holberton School
+-   By: Ajayi Elijah , Software Engineer at alx africa

 Requirements
 ------------